This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 If you’re wondering how to get to Comino and the Blue Lagoon in Malta, one of the most popular ways is to take the local ferry.
 To be precise, it’s more of a large motorboat than a proper ferry, but it does the job just fine.

 The ferry ride takes around 25 minutes, with a service running every half an hour – always weather permitting, of course.
-There are two different departure points, situated close to one another.
-The harbour at Cirkewwa and the small port of Marfa.
-Incidentally, Cirkewwa is also where you can find the (actual) ferry that travels between Malta and Gozo.

 This image shows a boat, which is actually the Comino Ferry, before its departure from Marfa to Comino.
 If you're wondering how to get to Comino, this ferry is one of the best options.